 Recent and Upcoming Construction

-- Grading at ramps for John Barrow Road and Baptist Health Drive
+- Grading for main lanes and at ramps for John Barrow Road

-- Asphalt base installation for concrete pavement on I-630 east of John Barrow Road
+-Asphalt base and concrete pavement preparation for westbound I-630 lanes at John Barrow Road

 Lane Closures / Lane Shifts